nealsonS/eTA_LLM_Chatbot/chatbot/Milvus/README.md

 Milvus is an open-source high-performance popular vector database solution. <br>
 It benchmarks quite fast, so it'd be perfect to use for our chatbot to speed up searches for context. <br>
 Since we have a large PDF collection and text files, it would be unfeasible to reload everything into the vector database everytime. <br>
-So, I proposed having a milvus server running on your machine and adding everything into it.
+So, we decided to have a milvus server running on your machine and adding everything into it.
 Then after this, the chatbot connects to it via localhost:19530 (the default port and ip for localhost milvus) <br>

 ## Requirements
 Please run on terminal on Ubuntu: